-Let’s take a look at the best hashtags statistics in the game so that you can understand the importance of them, and when to integrate them into your social media sharing.
+Let’s take a look at the top hashtags statistics in the game in 2024 so that you can understand the importance of them, and when to integrate them into your social media sharing.

 - The first hashtag to be used was #barcamp